 Typically this will concern pay, your employment contract, disciplinaries, grievances and capability matters, injury or ill health.
 Where necessary, they can negotiate with your employer on your behalf.

 Your local reps are supported by a network of regional stewards and safety representatives, and by regionally-based CSP officers, known as senior negotiating officers (SNOs).
 SNOs will normally assist when local reps need extra help in resolving a problem, or in progressing a claim to improve working conditions.

-ERUS officers undertake research, policy and advice work in a range of specialist areas.
+SNOs and other CSP Employment Relations and Union Services (ERUS) officers undertake research, policy and advice work in a range of specialist areas.
 This extends to pay, grading, health and safety, employment law, equality and diversity, pensions, workforce development and other issues.
 Officers also respond to government proposals on employment and health policy and routinely take part in employment negotiations.

 You were fantastic support throughout the whole situation

 Working alongside ERUS officers are a number of support staff, who are often the first point of contact for members and representatives when you telephone the ERUS directorate.

 ERUS staff also work closely with colleagues in all CSP directorates.
 As a member, you should experience a comprehensive and seamless service from the society.

 The society's Employment Committee supports and advises Council - the CSP's governing body - on strategic employment matters affecting employed CSP members at work.

 The Committee consists of 12 members, comprising: six members of the CSP, nominated by the National Group of Regional Stewards; and six members of the CSP appointed by Council.
 Other members and non-members can be invited to inform and support the Committee on specific issues on a non-voting basis.